-Some of our products do contain palm oil, yes.
-We are aware that palm oil cultivation can contribute to deforestation and climate change, and have a direct impact on the natural habitat of orangutans and other wildlife.
+Some of our products do indeed contain palm oil.
+We're aware that palm oil cultivation can be a contributor to deforestation and climate change, and have a direct impact on the natural habitat of orang-utans and other wildlife.

 We're committed to sourcing with integrity, it is one of our core values.
 Our Sustainability Plan commits us to sourcing our palm oil sustainably and ensuring our own brand products don’t contribute to global deforestation by 2020.
 By the end of 2016/17 over 98% of the palm oil used in our own brand products was certified sustainable, and we are currently working on updating this figure for 2017/18.
 We are working hard to ensure the remaining volume is converted as soon as possible.

 Over 1700 of our own brand products including biscuits and pies now use certified sustainable palm oil (CSPO).
 We have achieved a leading market position particularly across non-food health and beauty and household products.
 Our by Sainsbury’s lemon washing up liquid, for example, was a UK supermarket first in terms of using certified sustainable (mass balance) palm oil.